itzg/docker-minecraft-server/docs/variables.md

 </table>

-### **CURSEFORGE**
+### CurseForge

-!!! note
+!!! tip

-     A CurseForge API key is required to use a CurseForge type server.
-Go to their [developer console](https://console.curseforge.com/), generate an API key, and set the environment variable CF_API_KEY
+    Refer to the [main documentation page](types-and-platforms/mod-platforms/auto-curseforge.md) for more details and up-to-date information.

 <table>
     <thead>